red-stick-digital/brga/upgrade/USER_MANAGEMENT_UPGRADE.md

 # User Management Workflow Upgrade

+## ⚠️ **CRITICAL - USER IS SUPERADMIN**

+**User Email**: marsh11272@yahoo.com
+**User Role**: SUPERADMIN (Verified in Supabase)
+**Status**: CONFIRMED - DO NOT ASK TO VERIFY AGAIN

+The first and last step of every agent action is to update the relevant .md file regarding the work in progress.
+Keep track of every attempt at troubleshooting or debugging issues that we encounter.---

 ## Goal

 Replace the "User Migration" tab in AdminDashboard with a comprehensive **User Management** workflow that allows admins to: